jackransome/SDL_game_2019/README.md

 ![image 1](/readme_images/1.PNG)

 This image shows the contents of the folder.
-The DLLs foler is not necessary, I use it to keep track of 32/64bit DLLs from the libraries
+The DLLs folder is not necessary, I use it to keep track of 32/64bit DLLs from the libraries

 ![image 2](/readme_images/2.PNG)